MixinNetwork/developers.mixin.one/developers-docs/docs/app/getting-started/read-info.md

 To obtain the asset balance of a user, the `ASSETS:READ` permission is required.
 :::

 Calling `GET /assets` returns assets with a balance greater than 0.
-When you calls this API with a token which owned by a new user with zero balance, an empty list will be returned.
+When you call this API with a token owned by a new user with a zero balance, an empty list is returned.

 ```bash
 GET -H "Authorization: Bearer $ACCESS_TOKEN" https://api.mixin.one/assets